 Louisville also has a gold Statue of David so we, of course, had to stop by and see that too!

 And then we walked a few more blocks to see the World's Largest Bat (the flying kind)!

 After the bat, we stopped by Hard Rock Cafe so I could pick up some drumsticks.
 I started picking up drumsticks from Hard Rock back when I was a child so now it's a tradition to buy drumsticks at every Hard Rock Cafe I run across.
 If you are ever at our house, you can view the drumstick wall in our dining room! haha

 Once we were done in Louisville we drove about an hour to Munfordsville to visit Kentucky's Stonehenge.
 If you are ever in that area, you need to check it out!
 It's easy to get to and right off I-65.
 It's at a person's house, but you are totally allowed to drive into their driveway and visit it!
-Devin was a bit confused and frightened when I told him that we were pulling into someone's driveway but it's what you are supposed to do!
 The lady that lived there was at her car and she just waved and smiled!

 Fun fact, there are over 12 replica Stonehenges in America alone!
-We have decided that we will visit them all!
-I made Devin go to Foamhenge in Virginia a few years ago.
-It's a replica of Stonehenge that is made completely out of foam and then last year for our anniversary we went to the real Stonehenge while we were in London and Ireland.
+I have decided that I will visit them all!
+I went to Foamhenge in Virginia a few years ago.
+It's a replica of Stonehenge that is made completely out of foam and then last year I went to the real Stonehenge while I was in London and Ireland.
 Next on my list is Carhenge which is made out of stacked cars!
 Maybe one day I will have a blog post filled with photos of all the Stonehenges in the world!